Gwangju Uprising: Aftermath

-The government denounced the uprising as a rebellion instigated by Kim Dae-jung and his followers.
-Kim was convicted and sentenced to death, although his sentence was reduced following the intervention of U.S. Presidents Jimmy Carter and Ronald Reagan.
+The government denounced the uprising as a rebellion instigated by Kim Dae-jung alongside North Korean-backed sympathizers in the country.
+Kim was convicted and sentenced to death, although his sentence was commuted following the intervention of U.S. Presidents Jimmy Carter and Ronald Reagan.
 A total of 1,394 people were arrested for their involvement in the Gwangju Uprising, and 427 were indicted.
 Seven people received death sentences and twelve received life sentences.
 Estimates following the massacre suggested that more than 200,000 people participated in the uprising, facing roughly 3,000 paratroopers and 18,000 police officers.

 Handcarts and garbage trucks carried 137 bodies from the massacre to the Old Mangweol-dong Cemetery on the outskirts of Gwangju.
 The state established the New Mangweol-dong Cemetery to commemorate Gwangju's history.

 The Gwangju Uprising has had a profound impact on South Korean politics.
-Chun Doo-hwan, who was already unpopular because of his military coup, faced threats to his legitimacy following the dispatch of Special Forces paratroopers against demonstrators in Gwangju.
+Chun Doo-hwan, who was already unpopular because of his military coup, faced threats to his legitimacy following the events that unfolded in Gwangju.
 The movement preceded other democratic movements during the late 1980s that pressured the regime into democratic reforms and paved the way for the election of President Kim Dae-jung in 1997, the first opposition candidate to win the office.

 In 1995, in response to public pressure, the National Assembly passed the Special Law on May 18 Democratization Movement, which enabled the prosecution of those responsible for the Coup d'état of December Twelfth and the suppression of the Gwangju Uprising even though the statute of limitations had been exceeded.

+A memorial statue at the May 18th National Cemetery in Gwangju.